 - The PMOC is closely following the JPB's systems integration and rail activation activities as BBII continues to identify and remediate the underlying issues that contributed to the most recent short-circuit test failures.
 BBII's inability to successfully complete the May 20-21, 2023 short-circuit re-test casts doubt on its ability to complete the remaining contract work as currently scheduled. - Continue monitoring the progress of the PCEP team as it implements the initiatives put in place by CalMod's Chief Officer (CO).
-An important gauge is the continued effective use of the Issue Resolution Log (IRL) and the associated "zipper" dispute resolution and elevation process to minimize Change Orders. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the team's ability to provide useful schedule documentation using its integrated master schedule. - The PMOC is closely monitoring BBII's progress in improving the productivity of its OCS installation team., and its associated schedule re-forecasting efforts. - The PMOC has completed its review of the JPB's Recovery Plan submitted to the FTA on September 30, 2022.
-The FTA is completing its review of the PMOC's final draft Recovery Plan Review Report.
-The JPB has provided its comments to the FTA on the PMOC's Final Draft Recovery Plan Report.
-The report is under review by the FTA. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The JPB has provided its comments to the FTA on the PMOC's final draft of the Global Settlement Review Report.
+An important gauge is the continued effective use of the Issue Resolution Log (IRL) and the associated "zipper" dispute resolution and elevation process to minimize Change Orders.

+- The PMOC is continuing to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the team's ability to provide useful schedule documentation using its integrated master schedule. - The PMOC continues to monitor BBII's progress in improving the productivity of its OCS installation team, and its associated schedule re-forecasting efforts. - The PMOC has completed its review of the JPB's Recovery Plan submitted to the FTA on September 30, 2022.
+The JPB provided its comments to the FTA on the PMOC's Final Draft Recovery Plan Report.
+The FTA is continuing its review of the PMOC's Recovery Plan Review Report. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The JPB has provided its comments to the FTA on the PMOC's final draft of the Global Settlement Review Report.
 The report and the JPB's comments are under review by the FTA. - The PMOC is continuing the preparation of a modified Readiness for Electrified Testing review focused on the initial electrification of Segment 4 and the start of live-wire testing and commissioning of the first EMU trainset.
-The JPB recently provided its comments on the current draft report to the PMOC and the FTA and those comments are under review.
+The PMOC delivered its pre-final draft report to the FTA for its review on July 6, 2023, and is awaiting direction.
 This review is being performed under a Programmatic Task Order.

 The planned completion schedule for this review was paused because of delays to various elements of the TPS and OCS.
 115 kV power has been available at Traction Power Substation (TPSS) #2 since August 27, 2022.
 Sectionalization testing of Segment 4 has been completed.
-However, the subsequent short-circuit re-test was not successfully completed as planned on May 20-21, 2023.
-The current plan is to energize and test an EMU on the Santa Clara Drill Track, confirm that the on-board PTC system is operational, then move to the CEMOF for testing.
-The available section of Segment 4 will be tested after the short-circuit test is successfully completed.
-The initial application of power to the first EMU trainset is tentatively scheduled for June 5, 2023.
+Initial live wire testing with an EMU was conducted on the Santa Clara Drill Track beginning on June 5, 2023, and subsequently on the Segment 4 main tracks.
+The tests are being conducted on weekends during periods when there are no rail operations.
+Completion of the short-circuit tests is planned to follow the completion of Revised Milestone 1 and include the systems in Segments 3 and 4.